 Jasmine’s stubbornness also comes to bite her in the butt as it allows her to dismiss Ivan’s feelings for her.
 And in doing so she refuses to acknowledge her own feelings for him.
 There are multiple times during Jasmine’s friendship with Ivan that she describes Ivan’s mouth.
 While Ivan’s feelings are obvious to the reader, Jasmine continues to see him as her best friend even when he kisses her.
 I found this both funny and frustrating because I just wanted these two to get together.
 But I loved this novel anyways.

-Something I did not like in this novel was that Jasmine’s ethnicity is a mystery for most of the novel.
+Something I did not like was that Jasmine’s ethnicity is a mystery for most of the novel.
 I assumed that Jas was Latina because Mariana Zapata herself hails from Colombia and Jasmine’s last name is Santos.
 However, at the very end, we get confirmation that Jas is half Filipino.
 I loved that but I did wish Jasmine’s ethnicity was revealed earlier on.
 But that’s just my bias because I love to highlight POC characters in novels.

 I also wasn’t a fan of all the repetition in this novel.
 I noticed a lot of phrases get repeated in this novel.
 And I don’t mean terms of endearment or insults.
 I noticed that Jasmine or Ivan would say a sentence or an idea and then repeat it directly after a few paragraphs later.
 It bugged me enough to mention it in this review.